 I have watched good people, well-intentioned and consummate building professionals, working at revered construction companies, run interviews that mitigate almost no risk and set everyone up for expensive lessons.
 I have studied this problem with a painful intimacy, as a matchmaker, for more than a decade.
 What I keep finding is that the quality of a hire is not principally driven by the candidate.
 It is driven by the leader sitting across the table, and by how clearly that leader can see.

-Sometimes I hear the assumption that because someone is a great builder, they should be a great interviewer.
-That is not the case.
-The skill of seeing a person under pressure and over time is its own discipline, and it starts with the leader's own self-awareness, not the candidate's polish.
+Building skill and interviewing skill are separate disciplines.
+The skill of seeing a person under pressure and over time is its own practice, and it starts with the leader's own self-awareness, not the candidate's polish.

 Most leaders hire in low resolution.
-Blurry resolution, if you will.
 They see the outlines of a candidate: a nice person, a conversation that doesn't wave too many flags, the résumé, the rehearsed answers, the relevant project experience, a good gut feeling, the LinkedIn shine.
-They do not see the texture of who that person actually is when the work gets hard.
+They do not see the texture of who that person is when the work gets hard.

 Every job comes with pressure.
 That is why jobs exist, to eat some problem and some complexity.
 Yet most interviews never explore the pressure at all.